deferpanic/goweave/README.md

 this goes hand in hand w/the text processing - most of this should just be moved to the AST processing - plenty of cruft laying around as well that needs to be refactored

+### Reserved Keywords

+  Right now the only time you'll run into reserved keywords are in the experimental 'within' advice section although there is an intention to support a set of keywords that one can use in their aspects.

+  * mName
+    If you use 'mName' within your within advice it will translate to a string representation of the joinpoint found by your within pointcut.

 ### Differences